joel-tuberosa/psgfinder/README.md

 PSGfinder analyses pairwise alignments of orthologous CDSs in the search of regions under positive selection.
-It uses the program yn00 from the package PAML 4.6-9 (Ziheng Yang 2007) to estimate synonymous and non-synonymous substitution rates (dS and dS, respectively) of candidate regions previously defined by a parametrable algorithm.
+It uses the program yn00 from the package PAML 4.6-9 (Ziheng Yang 2007) to estimate synonymous and non-synonymous substitution rates (dS and dN, respectively) of candidate regions previously defined by a parametrable algorithm.
 A Fisher's Exact test allows to discriminate positive selection (dN/dS>1) from neutral evolution (dN/dS=1) and an adapted method of correction for multiple testing can be applied (option -f) to prevent false